We shatter stereotypes.

 We aim to lower the euthanasia rate of these animals by educating the public and providing foster care as we seek out permanent homes.
 We are committed to the protection of the misjudged and wrongly stereotyped through compassion and respect, which we believe both animals and human beings deserve.

-We are based out of Frankfort, IL, and rescue cats and dogs in Chicago and the surrounding suburbs.
+Lulu's Locker Rescue is based out of Frankfort, IL.
+We rescue cats and dogs in Chicago and the surrounding suburbs.

 Lulu’s Locker Rescue is a 501(c)(3) nonprofit organization.

 We were looking for a feline companion for our senior dog, and Lulu's team helped us find the right fit within a couple weeks!
 They made the adoption process so easy, and the team members were so friendly.
 We will definitely be adopting from Lulu's again in the future - and we've been recommending the rescue to everyone we know!